The Oaks at Waterman Village. Waterman Village’s flagship retirement community since 1989.

 To request more information on The Oaks, you can phone: (352) 385-1126 , email: firstname.lastname@example.org, or fill out our information request form.
 We can also set up a ZOOM meeting, GOOGLE DUO call, or APPLE Facetime meeting.

-Some retirement communities require large entry fees, that are completely non-refundable after just a few years of residency, in order to offer a discounted rate in the community’s on-campus nursing home if it’s ever needed.
+Similarly, some retirement communities require large entry fees, that are completely non-refundable after just a few years of residency, in order to offer a discounted rate in the community’s on-campus nursing home if it’s ever needed.
 For the vast majority of people, statistics show this is not a wise financial decision.
 Why?

 - Nearly all of Waterman Village’s independent living residents who require services in Waterman Village’s on-site nursing center, require it only on a ‘short-term’ basis.
 And, these short term stays are often already covered by their Medicare and/or insurance plans.